 There is an extensive photographic collection of The RLC, its Forming Corps and their predecessors.
 The photographs cover the major subject areas, such as the two World Wars, operations, vehicles and equipment, trades and Corps functions, key personalities, unit photographs etc.

-The museum’s Archive also has a small reference library available for consultation by researchers.
+The museum’s Archive also has a small reference library which will again be made available to members of the public when the new museum opens in 2021.
 The library contains a complete set of Corps histories, together with a comprehensive collection of books that relate to the activities of The RLC, its Forming Corps and their predecessors.
 Additionally, the reference library holds more general texts on wider British Army and Defence matters, including Army Lists.

 The National Archives (TNA): Amongst its extensive holdings, TNA holds service records for officers and soldiers who completed their military service by 1921 and also unit war diaries and other operational records.